Fortunebest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-My readme for current user
+My readme to add action to the PATH, and action is the last directory